dominicholcomb/Senior-project/README.md

 30-page report including a classification/logistic model build, data visualization, and analysis.

-Relevant context are pages 2-8.
+Pages 2-8 is mostly text describing relevant context (statistical & theological) of the research.

-Pages 9-29 and on include 13 figures/visualizations, if you are interested in skimming.
+Pages 9-29 include (13) figures/visualizations, if you are interested in skimming.